-- 29. A greater number of breeding birds was found in 2004, 2006, 2007 and 2008 compared to 2003 and 2005 (Table 39).
-This reflects the much larger areas surveyed in these years and the accruing knowledge of small lochs not marked on OS 1:25,000 maps.
-Thus, six lochs where breeding birds were found in later years were not checked in 2003, four were unchecked in 2004 and three were unchecked in 2005.
-The 2005 estimate of non-breeding birds (both territory and non-territory holding) is based on relatively few visits to non-breeding lochs and, therefore, when compared to 2006, is likely to be an underestimate. - 30.
-Allowing for these differences in coverage, the survey data suggest the VDSA supported a more-or-less stable breeding population over the study period comprising approximately 48 breeding pairs.
+30. A greater number of breeding birds was found in 2004 and 2006 to 2010 compared to 2003 and 2005 (Table 39).
+This partly reflects the larger areas surveyed in these years and the accruing knowledge of small lochs not marked on OS 1:25,000 maps.

+31. Allowing for these differences in coverage, the survey data suggest that from 2004 to 2009 the VDSA supported a more-or-less stable breeding population of approximately 48 breeding pairs (Table 39).
 This represents about 12% of the Shetland population (407 pairs) and 4% of the estimated UK total of 1255 pairs.
+This assessment is based on figures from the 2006 national red-throated diver survey (Dillon et al., 2009).

+32. In 2010 the population on the VDSA rose to 53 breeding pairs, and increase of approximately 10% compared with 2004-2009.
+This is undoubtedly a genuine increase.
+It is not known if this increase is representative of the wider situation in Shetland.
+Many of the 'new' 2010 pairs choose sites that had not been recorded as breeding sites previously (but had nevertheless been checked) though in most cases the characteristics of the site were not ideal for one reason or another.

-This assessment is based on figures from the 2006 national red-throated diver survey (RSPB unpublished). - 31.
-The estimated percentages of the birds living on the VDSA that were not breeding birds (either paired birds or singles) in 2005 and 2006 were approximately 35% (39/111 birds) and 34% (49/145 birds), respectively (Table 39).
+33. The estimated proportion of the birds living on the VDSA that were not breeding birds (either paired birds or singles) in 2005 and 2006 were approximately 35% (39/111 birds) and 34% (49/145 birds), respectively (Table 39).
 This suggests that slightly over one third of the population on the breeding grounds are non-breeding individuals.
-This proportion of non-breeders is similar to the 38% estimated from the results of the 1994 national survey (Gibbons et al 1997).
+This proportion of non-breeders is similar to the 38% estimated from the results of the 1994 national survey (Gibbons et al., 1997).

+34. The 2005 estimate of non-breeding birds (both territory and non-territory holding) is based on relatively few visits, compared to 2006, to non-breeding lochs and, therefore, is likely to be an underestimate (Table 39).